pic

 When Should We Care About Speed?

 Considering this, you should assess your goals before embarking on any optimization efforts.
-Think that most of YOUR time will be spent on writing, reading, and debugging code—reducing the computer's execution time by a fraction may not be worthwhile if it demands significant time.
-And, even if speed constitutes a crucial aspect of your project, you should prioritize which parts of the code to optimize.
-Typically, only a few tasks impact runtime critically, with the rest having a negligible effect on performance.
+Keep in mind that most of YOUR time will be spent on writing, reading, and debugging code—reducing the computer's execution time by a millisecond may not be worth the trade-off if it demands investing hours.
+Moreover, even if speed is crucial for your project, you should prioritize which parts of the code to optimize.
+Typically, only a few operations impact runtime critically, with the rest having a negligible effect.

-With these caveats in mind, the suggestions we'll present in the upcoming chapters serve a twofold purpose.
-Firstly, they represent essential rules for speed—not adhering to them would critically undermine performance, thereby negating any advantages of using Julia.
-Secondly, several tips that we'll consider have a minimal impact on code's readability, if any.
+With these caveats in mind, the suggestions we'll present in the upcoming chapters serve a dual purpose.
+Firstly, they represent essential rules for speed—not adhering to them would severely undermine performance, thereby negating any advantages of using Julia.
+Secondly, several tips we'll consider have a minimal impact on code's readability, if any.
 In summary, the procedures to be presented will help you unlock Julia's speed, without sacrificing code readability or entailing excessive additional work.